Alchemist - Study Guide

 Friday and the Idea of the 'Other'

-One of the most important parts of the novel is when Crusoe meets Friday, a native man whom he rescues from cannibals.
+When Crusoe meets Friday, a native man whom he rescues from cannibals.
 Crusoe teaches Friday English and converts him to Christianity.
 He also makes Friday call him “master.”
 This shows how Crusoe sees himself as superior, just because he is European and Christian.

 Survival and Human Effort

-Despite the problems in Crusoe’s thinking, the novel also shows the power of human effort and intelligence.
+The novel also shows the power of human effort and intelligence.
 Crusoe survives by using his mind and hands.
 He builds a house, grows food, makes clothes, and keeps a record of his days.
 This part of the novel teaches us about the value of hard work and creativity.

 Conclusion